 Scottorn also recommends considering the use of AFDDs in other locations such as where there are irreplaceable goods or emergency evacuation could be difficult or slow.

 Peter Wolfkamp agrees that AFDDs provide great peace of mind for those renovating.
 “If you’re in a house that’s had a renovation or a series of additions over time and you don’t know everything about all of those electrical circuits, then adding these AFDDs to the distribution board will give you some security around the safety of those circuits.”

-As an electrician Paul Sievers recommends discussing AFDDs with your electrical contractor early on, as the installation is straightforward but AFDDs do require extra space in a switchboard.
+As an electrician and an electrical inspector Paul Sievers recommends discussing AFDDs with your electrical contractor early on, as the installation is straightforward but AFDDs do require extra space in a switchboard.